OpenCloning/OpenCloning-submission/docs/index.md

 ### Filling the assembly sheet 🧩

 1. Go to the `assembly_grid` sheet.
+Each row represents a type of assembly that can be performed with the kit.
-2. Here, for each row you can select the categories that constitute a certain type of assembly in order.
+1. In each row, you can select the categories that constitute a certain type of assembly.
 This will be used to fill the `fragment_order` column in the `Assembly` sheet.
-3. For a row, select the categories in the dropdowns in the order they will be assembled.
+    Select the categories in the dropdowns in the order they will be assembled.
 If there is a place in the assembly where you will have to insert a part that is not defined in the kit, you can leave an empty cell (see the example [above](#assembly-)).
-4. Do a row for each type of assembly you want to generate.
+2. Do a row for each type of assembly you want to generate.
-5. Go back to the `Assembly` sheet.
+3. Go back to the `Assembly` sheet.
-6. Verify that the `fragment_order` column looks ok.
+4. Verify that the `fragment_order` column looks ok.
-7. Fill the `title` and `description` columns.
+5. Fill the `title` and `description` columns.

 ### Filling the kit and submitter sheets 🧰🙋